The-AMIGOS/The-AMIGOS.github.io/content/pages/About.rst

 The inaugural AMIGOS program_ is loosely based around the the Unconference/Unseminar/Hackathon/Startup Weekend models.
-A pre-symposium survey_ has been devloped to help shape the event.
+A pre-symposium survey_ has been developed to help shape the event.

 |
 |